abasak24/SAGA-Bench/README.md

 Alternatively, there is an example script, runme.sh, which could be executed for an example run.
 Each run creates two csv files: 1) Alg.csv and 2) Update.csv.
 These files contain per-batch compute and update times, respectively.

+#### Reproducing Software-Level Profiling Results in the SAGA-Bench Paper
+Need to mention to run the profile.sh script.

 #### Reproducing Hardware-Level Profiling Results in the SAGA-Bench Paper

-## Reproducing Software-Level Profiling Results in the SAGA-Bench Paper
-_TODO_

-Need to mention to run the profile.sh script.

-## Reproducing Hardware-Level Profiling Results in the SAGA-Bench Paper
 _TODO_
 + We used Intel Processor Counter Monitor (PCM) for memory bandwidth, QPI bandwidth, and cache hit ratio/MPKI measurements.
 PCM can be found here: https://github.com/opcm/pcm
 + Provide instructions on how to use PCM.